If you bought some bitcoins a few years ago you likely made a small fortune by now just by HODLing it.

 You can decode the transaction to check if it's correct.

-Go to Freedom Node's nLocktime transaction editor that lets you create transactions with future "payment date" and paste the copied transaction to the Raw transactionfield.
+Go to Freedom Node's nLocktime transaction editor (currently unavailable) that lets you create transactions with future "payment date" and paste the copied transaction to the Raw transactionfield.

 Take a note of the current block height and use the formula below to calculate your desired future block height.